NNavadeep05/adaptive-self-healing-rag/README.md

                                  └──────► Retrieve Again
 ```

-The retrieve → generate → judge → conditionally retry loop is implemented as an explicit graph using **LangGraph**, so the recovery behavior is part of the application's control flow rather than a manual retry wrapped around it.
+The retrieve → generate → verify → judge → conditionally retry loop is implemented as an explicit graph using **LangGraph**, so the recovery behavior is part of the application's control flow rather than a manual retry wrapped around it.

+Verification runs after generation rather than before retrieval, since checking whether a claim is supported requires a claim to check — it can only happen once an answer exists.

 ### Retry logic